Matt-ya-Nata/Data-Science/README.md

-# NumPy Arrays - Python Notebook
+# 📊 NumPy Arrays – Python Notebook

-This Jupyter Notebook explores the basics of NumPy arrays, including one-dimensional (vectors) and two-dimensional (matrices) arrays.
-It also demonstrates basic operations such as random number generation, array shape inspection, and data type checking.
+**NumPy**, the powerful numerical computing library in Python.
+This notebook demonstrates how to work with arrays, both 1D (vectors) and 2D (matrices), and showcases key operations like indexing, random number generation, and inspecting array metadata.

+---

 ## 🔍 Overview

-The notebook covers:
+This project covers:

 - Creating 1D and 2D NumPy arrays
+- Random number generation
-- Generating random arrays
+- Indexing and slicing arrays
-- Finding the index of the maximum value
+- Finding maximum values
-- Inspecting array shape and data type
+- Checking array shape and data type

+---

-## 📘 Example Snippets
+## 📘 Code Examples

-### Creating a Random Integer Array
+### 🎲 Creating a Random Integer Array

 ```python
 from numpy.random import randint